naamaarkin/base-branding/README.md

 Also in general we try not to mix libs versions like different Boostrap or jQuery versions.

+Other strategy is to have an independent CMS theme with their own js/css and a simpler LA branding with a similar look a feel but using ALA libs (Bootstrap 3 ...).

 ## Styling

 ALA uses Bootstrap version 3 in most of their modules.